-We entered into employment agreements with each of Messrs.
+We entered into employment agreements with Messrs.
 Gaut and Harris, effective August 2, 2010.
 We entered into employment agreements with Messrs.
 McCulloch and Iyyanki effective October 25, 2010 and January 13, 2014, respectively.
-Mr. Mercado is not a party to an employment agreement with us.
-During 2012 we amended Messrs.
-Gaut, Harris and McCulloch's employment agreements to provide certain excise tax protections in the event of a change of control.
-These excise tax gross-up provisions expired on December 31, 2014 and we no longer include excise tax gross-up provisions in employment agreements with our Named Executive Officers.
+Mr. Danford is not a party to an employment agreement with us.
+In January 2016, Messrs.
+Gaut, Harris, Iyyanki, McCulloch and Danford voluntarily agreed to a ten percent reduction in their annual base salary and waived the cash incentive payment that was earned for 2015 performance and payable in March 2016, in order to support our cost reduction initiatives, and waived any claims under their employment agreements related thereto, as applicable.
+None of the contracts provide for excise tax protections in the event of a change in control.